vosaul/status.im/source/build_status/desktop_troubleshooting.md

 ### Status crashed and won’t Start.
 How to fix?

-On a mac, kill `ubuntu-server` in activity monitor and restart Status, restarting your machine should also make it boot if it's hanging.
+* On a Mac: open your Activity Monitor (Applications > Utilities > Activity Monitor), search for and kill any `ubuntu-server` process and then restart Status.
+Restarting your machine should also solve the issue.

 ### I see a blank screen on Startup.
 How do I fix it?